segmentio/segment-docs/src/segment-app/iam/sso.md

 Segment supports "just in time" user permissioning; new users who authenticate using your IdP are automatically created in Segment as minimal-access (read-only) members.
 If the user already exists in Segment then Segment associates the IdP-identity with the existing Segment user account.

-Segment also supports user provisioning and role mapping via [SCIM](/docs/segment-app/iam/scim/).
+Segment also supports user provisioning and role mapping [using SCIM](/docs/segment-app/iam/scim/).

 ##### Do you support automatic user de-provisioning?